Skip to main content

 - Timestamps are stored in UTC.

-Instructions are consumed by agents, not by the engine.
-They are intentionally excluded from target/mdl.json.
+Rules are consumed by agents, not by the engine — they are excluded from target/mdl.json.
 Agents access them via:

 • wren context instructions — full text, run once at session start